 -

-Sonja Schmitz of University of Vermont for a proposal titled "Inferring evolutionary and biogeographic history from patterns of genetic variation in inland and Coastal Beachpea (Lathyrus japonicus) populations"
+Sonja Schmitz of University of Vermont - "Inferring evolutionary and biogeographic history from patterns of genetic variation in inland and Coastal Beachpea (Lathyrus japonicus) populations"

-David Moeller of Cornell University for a proposal titled "The ecology and evolution of self-pollination in Blue Flag (Iris versicolor): an island - mainland comparison"
+David Moeller of Cornell University - "The ecology and evolution of self-pollination in Blue Flag (Iris versicolor): an island - mainland comparison"

 - 1997